 The purpose of the free program is to improve access to the venue and highlight visual art, local artists, art organizations and community groups, according to Brentwood Recreation Manager Poldina Scherff.
 Hung on the second floor, the East Contra Costa Historical Society's banners include photos and interviews of local farmers.

-"I think it is really nice that the city of Brentwood has put so much
+"I think it is really nice that the city of Brentwood has put so much emphasis on art," Discovery Bay artist Louise Massante said.
+"It is something that can be put by the wayside if it is not actively promoted."

 As a fiber artist for a decade, Massante creates wall hangings through sewing.
 An example is her eastern view of Mount Diablo artwork that was inspired by the view in her backyard.